 Of course, there more detailed research about this issue has been done.
 However, even taking a look at these few numbers above, we need to agree that, as a society, we can and must do better!

-Therefore, these numbers above are not here to depress or discourage.
+Consequently, these numbers above are not here to depress or discourage.
 Quite the opposite, they are just here to drive positive change.

 Contrary to popular belief, being vocal about this topic does not contribute to even greater differences, which many of you might think.
 If we are going to fix this issue and move forward as a society, this particular topic needs to be discussed by both men and women.